 Motorcycle Accidents - Injury to Passengers on Motorcycles

-In another case a motorcyclist who ran a stop sign and collided with an automobile, the motorcyclist was held responsible for injuries sustained by his passenger.
+In another case, where a motorcyclist ran a stop sign and collided with an automobile, the motorcyclist was held responsible for injuries sustained by his passenger.
 Motorcycle passengers may recover from the motorcyclist on a theory of negligence, when the motorcyclist fails to stop at a stop sign, or when the motorcyclist is intoxicated.
-For example, a motorcyclist who admits that he or she could have stopped but decided to outrun a deer, which bolted into road, is likely liable for injuries sustained by his passenger.
-Or, when motorcyclist started forward from a stopped position so that the motorcycle jumped forward, throwing passenger backwards, the passenger may sustain an action in negligence against the driver.Drivers of Motorcycles have a Duty to Motorcycle Passengers
+For example, a motorcyclist who admits that he or she could have stopped but decided to outrun a deer, which bolted into the road, is likely liable for injuries sustained by his passenger.
+Or, when motorcyclists started forward from a stopped position so that the motorcycle jumped forward, throwing passengers backward, the passenger may sustain an action in negligence against the driver.Recovery for Passengers